hashicorp/terraform/website/docs/registry/modules/use.html.md

 a registry module is `namespace/name/provider`.
 For example:
 `hashicorp/consul/aws`.

+~> **Note:** Module registry integration was added in Terraform v0.10.6, and full versioning support in v0.11.0.

 When viewing a module on the registry on a tablet or desktop, usage instructions are shown on the right side.
-The screenshot below shows where to find these.
 You can copy and paste this to get started with any module.
 Some modules may have required inputs you must set before being able to use the module.

 ```hcl